kimbjerge/insectDCT/README.md

 	- "Open Insect Viewer in Browser" -> insect_viewer.html - view detections and classification of insect taxa (*-CL.csv files)  <br />
 	- "Open Track Viewer in Browser" -> track_viewer.html  - view tracked insect taxa (*-TR.csv files) <br />

-	The first four programs can be executed from the commandline as described in 6b.
+	The first four programs can be executed from the commandline as described in 7 and 8.

-6b.
-Run the Python code to generate the CSV files for detection and tracking.
+7. Commandline Python code to generate the CSV files for detection and tracking.
 (Sample images used - are found in: ./images)

    Detector and classifier - works with both videos and images: